Coco Jumbo

-Coco Jumbo is the stage name of Luke Vito, a Fijian-Australian drag performer who competed on season 1 of RuPaul's Drag Race Down Under.
+Coco Jumbo is the stage name of Luke Vito, a Fijian-Australian drag performer who competed on season 1 of RuPaul's Drag Race Down Under and Drag Race Down Under vs. the World.

 Career

 Coco Jumbo was named DIVA Entertainer of the Year 2017.
 She competed on season 1 of RuPaul's Drag Race Down Under.
 She impersonated Lizzo for the Snatch Game challenge, and beat Art Simone in a lip sync.
 Coco Jumbo placed eighth overall.

 Personal life

 Coco Jumbo is based in Sydney.
 She has been credited for rescuing a man from a homophobic attack while she was in drag.